 The streetscape of the Conservation Area is enhanced by a variety of species of trees lining the streets.
 The trees are a valuable element of the streetscape as they help to frame views into and out of the area and between spaces in the area.
-There is a large variety of trees in the area, with some streets dominated by cherry and London Plane trees and others filled with more of a mix of trees including Swedish Whitebeam, hornbeam, lime, ash and pear trees.
+The predominant species lining the streets are mature London Planes which are planted at regular intervals.
+There are also some Hornbeam trees, ash, cherry, birch and pear trees mostly located in Lynton and Horton Roads and to the western ends of Brondesbury Road and Brondesbury Villas.